agh4m/PI-SITE/README.md

 ### Development

-This website uses TailwindCss for its styling, this can be compiled with
+This website uses TailwindCSS for its styling, this can be compiled with

 ```sh
 npx tailwindcss -i ./css/input.css -o ./docs/output.css --watch